Steve-Tech/SimpleMusicLibrary/README.md

   - `Drop All Music Tables? [y/N]: ` - Reset all data except userdata, only needed for reinstall
   - `Create Users? [y/N]: ` - Create users from settings, does no harm if users exist
   - `Search Library for Songs? [y/N]: ` - Delete deleted songs and add new songs to the database
-- Run `app.py` with your WSGI server
+- Run `app.py` with your WSGI server, e.g. `gunicorn app:app -b 0.0.0.0:8000 --threads 4` for gunicorn